-- Contributions increased to $13.71 billion, or an increase of 34.6 percent compared with 2011 contributions, which are revised to $10.19 billion based on the new fund sponsors tracked.
+- Contributions to donor-advised funds increased to $22.26 billion, or an 11.4 percent increase compared with the prior year’s contributions, which are revised to $19.98 billion.

-** Payout = Grant Dollars divided by (Assets Under Management at Year-End + Grant Dollars) x 100 to get a percentage.
+** Grant Payout = Grant Dollars divided by Charitable Assets at end of prior year multiplied by 100 to get a percentage.

-*** Donor Advised Fund.
-This average is the Total Assets Under Management divided by the Total Number of DAF Accounts.
+*** Average size of a DAF Account = Total Assets Under Management divided by Total Number of DAF Accounts.

 - Dow Jones Industrial Averages closing information obtained from "Stock Market News for December 31, 2015."
 Zacks.com.
 Zacks Investment Research, 31 Dec.
 2015.
 Web.
 3 Oct.
 2016.